emmettFC/selected-projects/tidal_bathymetry_model/README.md

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/tidal_bathymetry_model/assets_README/bathy_12.png)

 While the Drone did a good job of imaging the region, and the GCP points enabled the sucessful stitching of an image mosaic, the data collected were ultimately not viable for the indended bathymetric analysis.
-This for two main reasons: 1) The flight duration was 20 minutes, which at peak tidal current has a large impact on the time-depth reltationship that is meant to be captured, and 2) The NIR images were not captured due to a connection error between the NIR camera and the drone, and the NIR is needed to de-glint the images which have very significant sun-glint.
+This for two main reasons: 1) The flight duration was 20 minutes, which at peak tidal current velocity has a large impact on the time-depth reltationship that is meant to be captured, and 2) The NIR images were not captured due to a connection error between the NIR camera and the drone, and the NIR is needed to de-glint the images which have very significant sun-glint.
+For the next iteration of the data collection process, we are going to improve the mounting rig for the NIR camera and change the flight plan to a thin rectange perpedicular to the coastline.
+The latter change will reduce the flight time which will allow for a more precise time-depth snapshot of the region, and give a transect with more variable depth to allow for a more robust test of the model.

+### Unsupersived preprocessing of UAV images for land mask generation:

+Though the images were not viable for application of the bathymetric model, they could still be used to test and develop preprocessing methods required for analysis.
+For example, the Lyzenga method requires that:

+         1) pixels with optically deep water are labeled to calibrate volume scattering effects
+         2) land and patch reef structures are masked from the image
+         3) regions with white water due to surface turbulence are removed for interpolation
+         4) pixels with identifiable substrate are labeled to calibrate for variable bottom albedo (18)

+For bathymetric models based on UAV inputs, the labeling requirements are much more significant given the quantity of images used for analysis(2).
+It is the hope of this analysis that most or all of these feature identification pre-processing steps can be accomplished by either supervised or ideally unsupervised image segmentation and classification methods from the computer vision literature.

 ### Discussion of the physical model & potential for a sequential tidal correction